languagetool-org/languagetool-org.github.io/http-server.md

 # LanguageTool embedded HTTP Server

-LanguageTool comes with its own embedded HTTP/HTTPS server, so you can send a text to LanguageTool via HTTP and get the detected errors back as JSON.
+LanguageTool comes with its own embedded HTTP server, so you can send a text to LanguageTool via HTTP and get the detected errors back as JSON.
 This embedded server can be started like this.